 Mountainair, NMHighlights:

-If you love ancient ruins, quiet trails, and history etched in adobe and stone, the Salinas Pueblo Missions are an unforgettable detour.
-Just a couple of hours from Santa Fe, they feel like open-air cathedrals surrounded by silence and sky.We Recommend This For:
+If you love ancient ruins, quiet trails, and stories etched in stone and adobe, I think you need to visit the Salinas Pueblo Missions.
+Just a couple of hours from Santa Fe, you’ll find yourself surrounded by open sky, silence, and centuries of history.
+I always feel like I’ve stepped into an open-air cathedral built by time itself.Why I Love It:

 Distance from Santa Fe:

-Take I-25 S toward Albuquerque, exit onto US-60 E, and follow signs to Mountainair.
-Each mission site—Gran Quivira, Abó, and Quarai—is within 30 minutes of the town center.Family Day Trips from Santa Fe:
+I usually take I-25 S toward Albuquerque, then exit onto US-60 E. Just follow the signs to Mountainair.
+Once you’re there, you can reach Gran Quivira, Abó, and Quarai within 30 minutes of the town center—it’s easier than it sounds and absolutely worth it.Family Day Trips from Santa Fe:

 Location: